 drag originally became a shorthand reference term for "dressing as girls" before expanding across the gender spectrum. drag has morphed into an exaggerated artform playing off gender expression and revolving around makeup artistry, fashion, and more.

-i've been interested in drag for nearly half my life; at around 11, i watched willam do SUPERFRUIT's makeup on youtube, later finding the movie "hurricane bianca" on netflix and discovering drag race thereafter. a core part of my childhood was drag race, UHNnnn, and drag in general. for my 13th birthday, i went to hamburger mary's chicago (rip) and returned for a friend's birthday a couple months later!!
+i've been interested in drag for nearly half my life; at around 11, i watched willam do SUPERFRUIT's makeup on youtube, later finding the movie "hurricane bianca" on netflix and discovering drag race thereafter. a core part of my childhood was drag race, UNHhhh, and drag in general. for my 13th birthday, i went to hamburger mary's chicago (rip) and returned for a friend's birthday a couple months later!!

 in seventh grade, i was introduced to dragula, a show by the boulet brothers, then on youtube for FREE (rip again). i began watching season 2 and fell in love with the horror aspect of drag; the show expanded my interest in drag and brought me to discovering more of my favorite queens, like season 4's winner the dahli!!